-In last week’s edition of the Parkinson’s Newsletter from Dartmouth-Hitchcock (click here to subscribe) I was excited to see this piece on rolling over in bed because there are so many good suggestions.
+In last week’s edition of the Parkinson’s Newsletter from Dartmouth-Hitchcock (click here to subscribe) ther was a piece on rolling over in bed because there are so many good suggestions.
 We have permission from editor Diane Sherman to reprint for you.
-I hope you find it helpful!

 Rolling Over in Bed

 People with Parkinson’s typically have difficulty getting a good night’s sleep for a variety of reasons, including being unable to roll over in bed.
 If you are having this problem, please talk with your doctor to ensure that you have sufficient night-time PD medication to allow you to move in bed.
 You might also ask your doctor for a referral to a physical therapist or occupational therapist who can help you by

 - breaking this complex movement down into steps, and

 - providing exercises to strengthen the muscles needed to accomplish these tasks.

 - Physical Therapy Nation: Bed Mobility: How to Roll Over and Sit Up from Lying Down